oridwan/web_lego/README.md

-# Hosting LEGO-sp2 on Render.com and Previewing Locally
+# Hosting ase database on Render.com and Previewing Locally

 This guide explains how to host the **LEGO-sp2** application on Render.com and how to preview the application locally before deployment.